 The Gearheart team joined the project back when it was called KustomNote.
 We started with the initial project version that we extended with tons of new features, conducted two complete application redesigns and rebranding, and eventually brought Transpose to its final state as a complex world-class data management system.

 Small businesses acquire tremendous amounts of data that need to be organized and stored.
-In order to track customers, products, tasks, projects, and other entities, users have to utilize an entire ensemble of separate tools or buy expensive enterprise systems and purchase consulting services to educate employees to use them.
-A better way would be to build their own tool that matches their workflows and data structure instead of adapting to existing solutions, but this requires technical expertise and generally takes much effort.
+In order to track customers, products, tasks, projects, and other entities, users have to utilize an entire ensemble of separate project management software tools or buy expensive enterprise systems and purchase consulting services to educate employees to use them.
+A better way would be to build their own project planning software that matches their workflows and data structure instead of adapting to existing solutions, but this requires technical expertise and generally takes much effort.

-It's an entirely new platform that enables users to design solutions matching their unique needs, and to leverage technologies, such as world-class text analytics, which were previously available only to large companies such as Amazon, Google, and Microsoft.
-Our vision is to provide an enterprise-level platform that doesn't require knowledge of database design or a huge set of complicated, expensive technologies, and yet delivers the same level of utility.
+It's an entirely new project tracking software that enables users to design solutions matching their unique needs, and to leverage technologies, such as world-class text analytics, which were previously available only to large companies such as Amazon, Google, and Microsoft.
+Our vision is to provide the best task management software that doesn't require knowledge of database design or a huge set of complicated, expensive technologies, and yet delivers the same level of utility.

 The Transpose project initially began for us as a small bug fix project on Upwork, but the founders liked how we work.
-Soon our cooperation developed into the gradual rewriting of the entire back end and essentially developing a new, more sophisticated web application.
+Soon our cooperation developed into the gradual rewriting of the entire back end and essentially developing a new, more sophisticated project management software.
 The initial version was quick and dirty (which is fine for an MVP), but we converted it into a production-ready system that was scalable and reliable.

 Business development, marketing, and customer support took place at the Transpose headquarters in Seattle, Washington.
 The Transpose founders regularly provided new feature ideas and designs, so we clarified requirements, prepared technical specifications, and implemented new features.

 We suggested and adopted an agile workflow based on git-flow that included estimations, code review, and regression testing.
-This process prevented system crashes and ensured better communication and project development with higher efficiency and superior organization.
+This process prevented system crashes and ensured better communication and work management software development with higher efficiency and superior organization.

 The entire application was built as a single-page application based on Angular.
 The back end, based on Django, served only a REST API; everything the user saw was rendered in the browser.